maugavilla/well_hello_stats/tutorials/16_2_MLM_interactions.md

     Comparison: dY/dX

 **Interpretation**: For boys, the effect of extraversion on popularity is 0.443; for girls, it’s 0.462.
-The difference is the interaction term.
+The difference (0.019) is the interaction term (0.050 in the model output; the slight discrepancy is due to rounding).
+The p‑value of the interaction was 0.103, so this difference is not statistically significant.

 Plot: